 - What inspired the pattern/ collection?
 Was it a recent trip, an observation or an experience?

 - Did you use an interesting artistic technique?

 - Is the pattern for sale or was it developed for a client?

-If you want to learn more tips to building a portfolio that sells your work then I encourage you to check out our Portfolio Development Guide available for just $19.99.
-In this guide we walk you step-by-step through the process of creating a polished, professional website that you can use to market your skills and advance your career.
-Through step by step practical lessons we’ll walk you through the entire process, from identifying the goal of your portfolio website to editing your artwork and crafting your service pages.
+If you want to learn more tips for building a portfolio that sells your work then I encourage you to check out our Portfolio Development Guide available for just $19.99.
+In this guide, we walk you step-by-step through the process of creating a polished, professional website that you can use to market your skills and advance your career.
+Through step-by-step practical lessons, we’ll walk you through the entire process, from identifying the goal of your portfolio website to editing your artwork and crafting your service pages.